 Would you also have a story to share?
 Contact us!

 A reader of us told that it was easy to apply for a credit voucher from Aegean Airlines.
-However, the compensation process for her is still going on up to publication date of this article.
+However, the compensation process for her is still going on up to the publication date of this article.

-According to the stories of our readers, a credit voucher is the only option what Aegean Airlines is offering.
+According to the stories of our readers, a credit voucher is the only option that Aegean Airlines is offering.
 The value of the voucher will be the same as the flight ticket's value.
 If the voucher won't be used, Aegean Airlines gives the customer a right to apply for a money refund after 12 months of the date of voucher's issuance.

 This is the same model as Ryanair is using but Aegean Airlines has described the terms clearer.